Browse Tax Articles

 If you received stock or shares of a mutual fund as a gift, the basis is usually the total of these:

-However, the basis might be equal to the fair market value on the day you received the gift.
+However, the basis might be equal to the fair market value (FMV) on the day you received the gift.
 This applies when the value of the stock is less than the donor's basis on the date of the gift, and you sell the stock for a loss.

-To learn more, see the Sale of Property chapter in Publication 17: Your Federal Income Tax at www.irs.gov.
+If you'd like to learn more, see the Sale of Property chapter in Publication 17: Your Federal Income Tax at www.irs.gov.

 Inherited stock or mutual fund shares